greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 ## What is the status
 in my github, clone:  https://github.com/greenblat/vlsistuff.git there is directory called axi_noc.
-All is (will be shortly)  there.
+All is  there.
 Including building block RTLs and few demos.
+The demos cover major verification issues.

 ## What's next?